wavefrontHQ/help/add_kubernetes.md

 **Note**: The Logs feature is not supported when you use OpenShift.

-#### Install and Configure the Operations for Applications Helm Chart on OpenShift Enterprise 4.x
+#### Install and Configure the Tanzu Observability Helm Chart on OpenShift Enterprise 4.x

-This section contains the installation and configuration steps for full-stack monitoring of OpenShift clusters using the Operations for Applications Helm Chart.
+This section contains the installation and configuration steps for full-stack monitoring of OpenShift clusters using the Tanzu Observability Helm Chart.

-**Install the Operations for Applications Helm Chart**
+**Install the Tanzu Observability Helm Chart**

 1. Log in to the OpenShift Container Platform web console as an administrator.